How to decide if InMail® is worth it

 What is InMail®?

 As of today, InMail comes in 2 flavors.
 Sponsored and regular, old-fashioned InMail.
-For our purposes (as sellers) I will not discuss Sponsored InMail as it's really a marketing (mass) tool.
+For our purposes (as sellers) We will not discuss Sponsored InMail as it's really a marketing (mass) tool.

 InMail is LinkedIn's way of allowing sellers to break its rules—by paying them.